CyanTabby/ResoniteModLoader/doc/config.md

 - Enumerating mods
 - Saving a config to disk

-Behind the scenes, configs are saved to a `nml_config` folder in the Neos install directory.
+Behind the scenes, configs are saved to a `nml_config` folder in the Resonite install directory.
 The `nml_config` folder contains JSON files, named after each mod dll that defines a config.
 End users and mod developers do not need to interact with this JSON directly.
-Mod developers should use the API exposed by NeosModLoader.
+Mod developers should use the API exposed by ResoniteModLoader.
 End users should use interfaces exposed by configuration management mods.

 ## Overview